donaldmunro/AARemu/README.md

 ARemu
 -----
 <h3>Description and Usage</h3>
 This module provides the ARCamera and ARCamera2 mock classes as well as  supporting classes and is thus the primary module to be used by AR applications wishing to emulate an AR environment.
 In addition to the Camera API methods, ARCamera also provides supplementary API methods specific to playing back recordings such as setting the recording files.
 The render mode can also be set to dirty where frames are previewed only when the bearing changes, or continuous where the preview continuously receives frames.
 In the latter case the frame rate specified in the Camera.Parameters returned by ARCamera.getParameters is respected.
 When creating applications it is possible to emulate the C/C++ preprocessor #ifdef statements in Java by using the Just in Time (JIT) feature of the Java runtime to optimise out unused code (unfortunately unlike for C, it does not reduce code size, just speed):

 <code>
-static final boolean EMULATION = true;<br>
+static final boolean EMULATION = true;
-if (EMULATION)<br>
+if (EMULATION)
-&nbsp;&nbsp;&nbsp;cameraEm.startPreview();<br>
-else<br>
+&nbsp;&nbsp;&nbsp;cameraEm.startPreview();
+else
 &nbsp;&nbsp;&nbsp;camera.startPreview();<br>
 </code>
 In the code above the unused branch will be optimised out.